onnlucky/hotel/readme.txt

 /h1: Overview

-Hotel is a dynamic programming languages, it borrows from functional languages and has concurrency build in.
+Hotel is a dynamic programming languages, it borrows from functional languages and has concurrency built in.
 Language wise, it is inspired a lot by javascript and ruby and a little bit by erlang and ocaml.

 /h1: High Level